papsdan/Top-News/README.md

 # Top-News
-An application that brings you top news by country and category
+An application that brings you the top headlines by country and category